GAM-team/GAM/docs/Users-People-Contacts-Profiles.md

 are updated.

 ## Display User Contacts
+### User Contact Group information
+In the following commands, specifying `allfields` or including `memberships` in `fields <PeopleFieldNameList>` yields contact group information but only gives the contact group ID.
+Use the `showgroups` option to have GAM make additional API calls to get the contact group name associated with the ID.

 ### Display as an indented list of keys and values.
 ```
 gam <UserTypeEntity> info contacts